 Tryniski has no formal training in archiving and isn’t particularly interested in working with any of the various other online newspaper directories, especially those with regimented archival requirements.
 He has, on occasion, been approached by companies looking to partner with him or purchase licenses to his archives.
 He’s turned them all down, including one offer for half a million dollars.

 “I knew [my collection] would ultimately be charged for,” Tryniski says nonchalantly, explaining why he declined the offer—for most people, an enormous sum of money.
 “I really didn’t like the idea of charging a guy to use my site, and then for them to take the biggest profit.
 You know what I’m saying?”
-Tryniski, who never travels, owns his home in low-cost Fulton, and eats meals at a diner (he doesn’t even own dishes, he says), funds the operation himself.
+Tryniski, who rarely travels, owns his home in low-cost Fulton, and eats meals at a diner (he doesn’t even own dishes, he says), funds the operation himself.
+His efforts have been covered in a variety of publications including on Browsings, a blog published by Harper’s Magazine.

 Today, Tryniski’s website is messy and, if you lack patience, unmanageable.
 But if you know what you’re looking for, and how to look for it, you’ll find scanned, retouched, searchable newspapers from all over New York State, Minnesota, Kentucky, Washington, and Pennsylvania, among many others.
 Some collections span the lifetime of a newspaper, while others are partial.
 The pages are organized into folders labeled by location and year.
 Fulton gets a more complete treatment than any other city; Tryniski maintains archives of such things as company photos from old Fulton factories like the American Woolen Mill and Nestle, a catalog of Fulton High School yearbooks, and maps of Fulton dating back to the early 1900s.